#Alive, Alone, Donald Sutherland, horror, Johnny Martin, movies, reviews, Robert Ri'chard, Summer Spiro, Tyler Posey

 At another point in “Alone,” a female zombie ends up in Aidan’s apartment, and he hits her on the head with a baseball bat and presumably kills her.
 (Bashing a zombie’s head is the main way that zombies are killed.)
 Instead of removing the zombie from his apartment (he could’ve easily thrown the body off of the balcony if he didn’t want to open his front door where zombies are roaming the hallways), Aidan instead puts the zombie in a crawl space whose door opens from his bathroom ceiling.
 He then puts an upright surfboard underneath the crawl space door to keep it shut.

 But the zombie corpse that Aidan put in the crawl space is nowhere to be seen.
 And the crawl space looks very unrealistic: It’s immaculate with stainless steel floors and walls.
-It doesn’t look like a crawl space in an apartment building, which realistically would be dusty and dirty.
+It doesn’t look like an apartment building’s crawl space, which realistically would be dusty and probably dirty.
 It looks like a slick, high-tech tunnel.
 In other words, the movie’s continuity and production design lack realism.

 The first third of the movie drags with Aidan repeatedly bemoaning the fact that he’s by himself.
 If this movie’s screenplay had been written better, this period of isolation could have given viewers more insight into Aidan’s personality and the life he had before the zombie apocalypse.
 But all viewers get is Aidan rambling to himself about how he hates being alone while he makes another video entry in his vlog.